Last Updated on July 17, 2022 by Dave Schoenbeck

-The tricky part is fine-tuning your process to make sure your customers keep buying.
+The tricky part is fine-tuning your process to ensure your customers keep buying.
 Here are a few common touchpoints to investigate:

 - How is your customer service?
 If it’s lacking, you could be losing customers.

 - How often do your customers hear from you?
-If you communicate too often, you might put people off through cold calls or emails.
+You might put people off through cold calls or emails if you communicate too often.
 On the flip side, if communication is too infrequent, they may forget about you and go elsewhere.
-A reputable research study showed that 67% of customers leave their provider due to perceived indifference.
+A reputable research study showed that 67% of customers leave their providers due to perceived indifference.
 Did you care enough to impress your customer?

 - Are you listening to feedback?
 Sometimes the customer does know best, especially when it comes to a product or service they use regularly.
 Don’t write off customer complaints—learn from them.
 Strongly consider digital surveying of your customers.
 You will get the unvarnished feedback you need.

 - Are you upselling and cross-selling?
-If a customer has already tried your product or service, they might be amenable to upgrading or trying other products and services the next time around.
+If a customer has already tried your product or service, they might be amenable to upgrading or trying other products and services the next time.
 It never hurts to ask.

 - Do you have and use CRM software?
 Poor organization can cost you when it comes to maintaining customer relationships.
 Customer relationship management software can help you stay on top of this.